Winter programs begin November 7th - Come train with us!

 How will I know about volunteer opportunities?

 There is never a shortage of volunteer opportunities at the club!
 We are always in need of volunteers for events and fundraising initiatives.
-Volunteer opportunities will be identified on the CPCC website, email communications and newsletters in early Spring and throughout the summer.
-It is up to member families to contact the volunteer coordinator to schedule volunteer commitments - coming March 1.
+Volunteer opportunities will be identified on the CPCC website, email communications and newsletters.

-What is the EOD/CKC/OCSRA Membership Registration Fee for?
+What is the EOD/CKO/CKC Membership Registration Fee for?

-The EOD fee covers membership in the Eastern Ontario Divisional Championships for $35.
+The EOD fee covers membership in the Eastern Ontario Divisional for $35 per competitive paddler.

 What is the Capital Improvement Contribution fee used for?